-One trade you may consider on horse racing markets is to ‘lay the field at odds-on’.
-Take a look at how many horses get beaten these days at odds-on in-running – it means punters are over-reacting and losing, so why not be on the other side of that and profit from it?
+Look at how many horses get beaten these days at odds-on in-running – it means punters are over-reacting and losing, so why not be on the other side of that and profit from it?

 How to do this

 To have a profitable book your combined lay bets need to exceed 100%.
-Therefore if you lay 2 horses at 1.8 (55%) you would be a winner.
+Therefore, if you lay 2 horses at 1.8 (55%) you would be a winner.
 Should you decide to lay @ 3.0 (33.33%) you will need to lay at least 3.1 horses at that price during the race.

 The price you choose will vary depending on your research or testing (keep liability small).
-Factor you may want to consider include distance of the race, flat or jumps, hurdles or fences, ground or size of field.
+Factor you may want to consider include distance of the race, flat or jumps, hurdles or fences, ground, or size of field.

 Below are three easy steps, using an example of a race at Brighton in which orders were entered to lay the whole field should any of them trade at 1.8 in running.

 Go to a horse race.
 Click on the ‘Place Bets’ tab on the right of the market and select ‘Lay All’.

 Enter the price you want to lay each of the selections and then click ‘liability’ – the word NOT the dot.